eclipse-zenoh/roadmap/rfcs/ALL/Key Expressions.md

 ## Culture induced performance bias
-The Zenoh team working mainly in English and coming from cultures that mostly use left-to-right writing systems, Zenoh's internals are typically developped under the assumption that higher variance parts of the key-space will be the part at higher pointer values within the string.
+The Zenoh team working mainly in English and coming from cultures that mostly use left-to-right writing systems, Zenoh's internals are typically developed under the assumption that higher variance parts of the key-space will be the part at higher pointer values within the string.
 Not following this assumption might result in reduced performance compared to following it.